-In addition to cancer, and lung disorders that our Pulmonologists see the most frequently include asthma, bronchitis, COPD, chronic cough, pneumonia, interstitial lung disease such as fibrosis, lung nodules, pleural effusions, and sleep apnea.
+In addition to cancer, the lung disorders that our Pulmonologists treat the most frequently include asthma, bronchitis, COPD, chronic cough, pneumonia, interstitial lung disease such as fibrosis, lung nodules, pleural effusions, and sleep apnea.
 Sleep disorders are considered serious lung conditions because of the way that breathing is negatively impacted.

 WWMG’s board-certified Pulmonary Specialists can diagnose disorders of the lungs and respiratory system, and work with patients to design a customized treatment plan to help them manage symptoms and support their quality of life.

 Prevention is key to keeping respiratory concerns from becoming serious health conditions.
 Here are just a few ways to maintain strong lungs:

 - Exercise.
 Regular exercise is an excellent way to care for your lungs.
 Your lungs actually get stronger because they have to physically work harder when you’re active, so regular, rigorous exercise helps your body become more efficient at receiving oxygen into the bloodstream and transporting it to your working muscles.

 - Avoid exposure to pollutants.
 Some exposure to environmental pollution is unavoidable.
 However, in the instances where you’re able to control your environment (such as when the air quality is listed as “poor”), stay indoors and minimize the amount of time you spend outside.

 - Don’t smoke or quit smoking.
 Smoking is hazardous to your lungs and your long-term health.
 If you smoke, consider quitting.
 If you don’t smoke, don’t start.